zintools/Leviathan-Axe-simple-practice-/README.md

 # Leviathan-Axe-simple-practice-
 This project is a simple responsive webpage inspired by God of War.
 It shows the Leviathan Axe with a clean design and a navigation menu at the top.
 The page layout changes automatically when the screen size gets smaller, so it looks good on phones and computers.
-The design includes a gradient background, a highlighted container, and an image ...
+The design includes a gradient background, a highlighted container, and an image next to some text describing the weapon.